Skip to main content

 Serotonin syndrome

-• Risk factors: Taking other medications that can affect the serotonin levels in your body
+• Risk factors: Taking other medications that raise serotonin levels in the brain

 Withdrawal symptoms